Child Care Resources

 • Have no obligation to follow state child care licensing rules

-• County Social Services does not inspect the facility or investigate complaints
+• HHS Early Childhood Licensing Unit does not inspect the facility or investigate complaints